peymanmajidi/sodoku-solver/README.md

 print(np.matrix(grid))
 ```

-## Lets make it pretty as sodoko is
+## Lets make it pretty as sodoku is

 ```python